-March 30 Updates, CARES Act, Shelter in Place; SBA emergency funding, City & School info; US Chamber of Commerce & CDC tools for COVID-19 Virus
+May 29th COVID 19: Retail & PPP updates: New MEDC funding, Reopening safely documents, Wayne County Relief, CARES Act, MEDC, City & School info; US Chamber of Commerce & CDC tools for COVID-19 Virus

-3.30.20: On March 24th, Governor Whitmer ordered Shelter in Place to suppress the spread of COVID-19 and to prevent our state’s health care systems from being overwhelmed.
-We are currently still seeing case numbers rise.
+5.28.2020: On March 24th, Governor Whitmer ordered Shelter in Place to suppress the spread of COVID-19 and to prevent our state’s health care systems from being overwhelmed.
+The executive order is extended to June 12th with some restrictions lifting for certain industries and areas of Michigan, to coincide with cautious reopening of the economy.
 While essential business needs to continue, we are providing tools and aid from reliable sources for our members and the public.
 The U.S. Chamber of Commerce, State of Michigan, CDC, our local cities and other trusted organizations links are below.
-The Chamber will be updating this site and social media as we move forward through April 13th see Governor Whitmer’s order click here
+The Chamber will be updating this site and social media as we move forward; see Governor Whitmer’s order click here

 Food assistance & other resources are available click here and dial 211 while schools serving hot and reduced meals are currently working on plans.